How to Automate and Optimize Magento Meta Keywords for Better SEO

 The Advanced SEO Suite extension for Magento 2 lets you create SEO templates for different page types across your store.
 These include:

-In addition, you can create templates for blog and brand pages.
+Note: You can also create templates for blog and brand pages.
 To do this, you'll need to install the Blog MX module for blog support, and the Layered Navigation module to manage brand pages.

 Templates allow you to automate several key SEO fields across your Magento site: